luna404/herams-i18n/docs/index.rst

 .. tip:: It is strongly recommended to either user FireFox or Chrome.

 2. In the lower half of the screen you should see an option to register as new user.
-Enter your email address and click the |register|.
+Enter your email address and click the |register-white| button.

 .. image:: media/img/HeRAMS_register.png
    :alt: HeRAMS Login
    :height: 150px
    :align: center

 4. A confirmation email will be sent to the email address you entered.
-Confirm your registration by clicking the link in your email.
+Confirm your registration by clicking the link in the email.

 .. tip:: If you don't receive a confirmation email within a few minutes, check your spam folder.